genomicsclass/book/pages/background.md

 ## Model based adjustment
 Model based approaches have been suggested for correcting for background while controling variance inflation.
-The most widely used approach assumes that that signal follows an exponential distirubtion with rate $\lambda$ and the background a normal distribution with mean $\mu$ and standard deviation $\sigma$.
-The parameters are estimated from the signal and then these are plugged into to the posterior mean of the signal given the observed values
+The most widely used approach assumes that that signal follows an exponential distribution with rate $\lambda$ and the background a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+The parameters are estimated from the signal and then these are plugged into the posterior mean of the signal given the observed values

 $$
 \mbox{E}[ \mbox{signal} | PM ] = PM - \mu - \lambda \sigma^2 + \sigma \left[ \frac{1}{\sqrt{2\pi}} \exp\left( -\frac{ (PM/\sigma)^2 }{ 2 \Phi(PM/\sigma) } \right) \right]